David Fitzpatrick (footballer, born 1990)

 David James Fitzpatrick (born 28 February 1990) is an English professional footballer who plays as a left back for club Avro.

 Fitzpatrick began his career playing semi-professional football for Northwich Victoria and New Mills in the Northern Premier League.
 He won the Cheshire Senior Cup with Northwich in 2011, scoring both goals in the final.
 He joined Southport in 2013.
 He established himself in the Conference Premier with 80 league appearances in two seasons, also winning three caps for the England C team.
 He signed with Macclesfield Town in September 2015 and soon established himself in the first team, helping the club to reach the 2017 FA Trophy final.
 He played all 46 league games of the 2017–18 National League title-winning campaign and made his debut in the English Football League the next season at the age of 28.
 He signed with Port Vale in August 2020 and moved on to Altrincham 12 months later.
 He signed with Chester in January 2022 and moved on to Radcliffe five months later.
-He signed with Avro in January 2024.
+He signed with Avro in January 2024 and helped the club to win the Northern Premier League Division One West play-offs in 2026.